vitorhugo1207/BroadcastSenderFX/README.md

 - Clear Gradle cache: `rm -rf ~/.gradle/caches/`
 - Try: `./gradlew clean build --refresh-dependencies`

-## 🔐 Security Notes

-- **Credentials Storage**: Credentials are stored in plain text in the configuration file.
-For production use, consider implementing encryption.
-- **HTTPS Recommended**: Always use HTTPS endpoints to protect data in transit
-- **Token Management**: Rotate bearer tokens and credentials regularly
-- **File Permissions**: Ensure configuration files have appropriate permissions

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-**Vitor Hugo**

-## 🙏 Acknowledgments

-- JavaFX community for excellent documentation
-- ControlsFX for enhanced UI components
-- OkHttp team for the robust HTTP client
-- All open-source contributors

 ## 📞 Support

 For issues, questions, or suggestions, please open an issue on the GitHub repository.